 Citing a PROMIS Measure

 If you have used a specific PROMIS short form or CAT, cite the article describing the development of that domain item bank.
 You can find it by searching PubMed for “PROMIS development” for the domain of interest (e.g., anxiety, depression, or anger).
-Suggestions for recommended citations and a list of publications are are on PROMIS Publications.
-If you want a generic PROMIS citation, use the 2007 Medical Care supplement article.
+Suggestions for recommended citations are on PROMIS Publications.

 Measure Development & Research

 PROMIS® utilizes rigorous methodology for developing its measures, also known as item banks, and testing their validity.